 Update 2017.10.18 — A month after it was made clear (09.28 update above) that FM radio is completely impossible in all iPhones that have ever been made, Sam Matheny of the NAB calls on Apple to enable it.
 Despite loading his article with lots of accurate, factual detail, he somehow manages to omit the fact that iPhone 7 & 8 do not have any FM circuitry, and to be ambiguous about whether he’s asking Apple to include FM reception in future iPhones, or (magically) turn it on in existing iPhones.
 One gets the feeling that the obscurity is intentional: without directly saying so, he hopes to give his readers the impression that Apple can just turn on FM right now.

-Update 2017.10.31 — Apple reportedly will discontinue all use of Qualcomm components.
+Update 2017.10.31 — Apple reportedly to discontinue all use of Qualcomm components.

 Update 2017.11.15 — Apple decides to help the Indian government create an iOS version of its Do Not Disturb app — “but only with limited capabilities” to read users’ private data, compared to the existing, Android version.